 The Open Society Foundations and George Soros

-Open Society has supported individuals and organizations across the globe fighting for freedom of expression, transparency, accountable government, and for societies that promote justice and equality.
-This giving has often focused on those who face discrimination purely for who they are, such as Europe’s Roma people, and others pushed to the margins of mainstream society.
+Open Society has supported individuals and organizations across the globe fighting for freedom of expression, transparency, accountable government, and societies that promote justice and equality.

 Nine facts about the Open Society Foundations:

-- The Foundations provide no more than 33 percent of the funding to the vast majority of the organizations we work with, in order to ensure they maintain their autonomy and establish a sound financial basis for their operations.
+- Open Society provides no more than 33 percent of the funding to the vast majority of the organizations we work with, in order to ensure they maintain their autonomy and establish a sound financial basis for their operations.

-- Again and again, the Foundations have led policy debate on controversial issues that other funders might avoid.
+- Open society has consistently joined policy debates on controversial issues that other funders might avoid.
 We are proud to work with people who find themselves being shunned by society simply because of who they are.

 - Our name reflects the influence on our founder of the philosophy of Karl Popper.
 In his book Open Society and Its Enemies, Popper argues that no philosophy or ideology is the final arbiter of truth, and that societies can only flourish when they allow for democratic governance, freedom of expression, and respect for individual rights.